Top 10 Banned and Challenged Books to Share in a Little Free Library

 3. Caste by Isabel Wilkerson

-This book is on our Antiracism & Inclusion Read in Color Recommended Reads list.
-Check out this fascinating interview with the author.
+This book is on our Antiracism & Inclusion Read in Color Recommended Reads list!
+The Pulitzer Prize-winning author examines the unspoken caste system that has shaped America and shows how our lives today are still defined by a hierarchy of human divisions.
+Check out this fascinating interview with the author, too.

 5. Maus by Art Spiegelman